JarenGlover/postgres-json-example/README.md

 Sadly it took me two full days of troubleshooting the [copy] command by using some fancy sed commands to "clean" the data source.
 So this is why I created a nifty script to solve this problem and to remind myself to not to make the mistake again.
 Honestly, not sure why this wasn't something was documented more on the interweb. ** < kanye shrugz > **

 Please note that the JSON data stututre(s) have to abide by the JSON standard format.
 You can take a sample of your data and test it at [JSONLint] or by the below query.
+Therefore, Postgres validates JSON before saving the document into the database.
 ```
 SELECT '{"bar": "baz", "balance": 7.77, "active":false}'::json;
                       json